 In addition to laying the groundwork for substantial energy savings and incentives, Burton’s energy engineering team can also conduct audits that will allow a facility to meet its energy audit requirements that are in effect for several cities throughout the country.
-The ordinances for several large cities also require large and medium-sized buildings to complete an ASHRAE Level II energy audit, building tune-up /retro-commissioning, or similar service every few years.
-Burton understands the complexities of these utility mandated audits and can advise on audit due dates, exemptions, and extensions, if necessary.
+The ordinances for several large cities also require large and medium-sized buildings to complete an ASHRAE Level II energy audit, building tune-up, retro-commissioning, or similar service every few years.
+Burton understands the complexities of these utility mandated assessments and can advise on audit due dates, exemptions, and extensions.
 Burton engineers have the necessary years of required experience and possess a recognized license or accreditation to perform audits to meet the various energy assessment requirements for most cities, and we will complete all aspects of filing to fully meet each city’s specific ordinance requirements.

 - Scheduling: In many buildings that we audit, there is equipment that runs when not needed.